MarkBuffalo/coronavirus-stats/README.md

 # 🤖 Discord Bot: Coronavirus Stats 🦠 📈

 This is a bot for discord that's designed to help you get updated information on current coronavirus statistics.
-If you don't read this README, you're going to have a bad time.
+This bot provides information for **countries**, **states** and **the world**.

+Before you scroll down to the instructions, etc., consider reading about what you can do to help slow this pandemic.
+I've added some common sense here.

 # What can I do to help stop this pandemic?